Jay Leno bestowed Marie Rudisill with the name “The Fruitcake Lady,” when she appeared with him on The Tonight Show.

 A. Try eating it!
 Hey!
 It’s one way to get rid of it!

-And, of course, she includes over twenty recipes.
+As funny as the Fruitcake Lady is, she’s serious about fruitcakes, calling them “true ambrosia – the queen of cakes.”
+In her cookbook, she includes over twenty recipes.
 Can’t wait to get started?
 Here’s one Martha Washington is said to have used.

 Cream together a 1/2 pound butter and 1-1/2 pounds sugar.
-Gradually add six beaten egg yolks until creamy; then dissolve a teaspoon of soda in one pint of sour cream and add, alternating with 1-1/2 pounds of flour.
+Gradually add six beaten egg yolks until creamy; then dissolve one teaspoon of soda in one pint of sour cream and add, alternating with 1-1/2 pounds of flour.
 Next, add the whites of the six eggs, beaten stiff.

 For the final steps, add one pound of raisins, one pound of currants, a 1/2 pound citron dredged with a 1/4 pound of flour.
 Add the juice of one lemon and the rind of two lemons, one grated nutmeg, and a sprinkling of mace.